parkourayce/1701QCA-Assessment1/experiments/experiments.md

 (Code for experiment five)
 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was that motors could change their speed, depending on how fast the microbit was moving.
+I thought it was interesting how the little bit of equipment from the microbit has so much potential to do different things.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as modern day smartphone cameras.
+The goal of lots of companies is to get the highest screen to body ratio.
+Now smartphones are using motorised cameras to pop out of the screen, that way adding extra screen real estate to the device.
+If the accelerometer detects that the device is falling, from someones hand, it can control the motor speed and make the motor go really fast so that the camera is not protruding by the time it hits the ground.
+Therefore allowing the smartphone to fall without the camera getting damaged.